 Students who misuse, tamper, or otherwise disturb fire safety equipment, including detectors, fire extinguishers, pull stations, and fire doors, or remove batteries from detectors are subject to fines as well as the cost of restoring the equipment.
 (See Adelphi's Fire Violations Disciplinary Actions later in this report.)
-These students will be referred to the Dean's Office and may be dismissed or suspended from the University.
+These students will be referred to the Dean of Student Affairs or Student Conduct & Community Standards and may be dismissed or suspended from the University.